Elevating the TB–NCD Agenda at the UN

 - 2 min read

-The 2025 UN High-Level Meeting on Non-Communicable Diseases comes at a critical moment for TB advocates across Latin America and the Caribbean.
-With diabetes, smoking, and alcohol use now directly driving over 1.8 million new TB cases globally each year—and nearly 1 in 7 TB survivors living with chronic lung damage—parliamentarians are calling for a more integrated, political response.
+The 2025 UN High-Level Meeting on Non-Communicable Diseases comes at a pivotal moment for TB advocates in Latin America and the Caribbean.
+Diabetes, smoking and alcohol use are driving over 1.8 million new TB cases each year.
+Nearly one in seven people who survive TB live with lasting lung damage.
+Parliamentarians are calling for a political response that integrates TB and NCDs and delivers change for people on the ground.

-This month, Hon.
-Dr. Luis Enrique Gallo Cantera, member of the Paraguayan Congress and Global Vice Chair of the Global TB Caucus, met with Permanent Missions from across the region and key global health actors.
-The message was clear: the growing intersection of TB and NCDs demands coordinated action, both globally and at home.
+This month Hon.
+Dr. Luis Enrique Gallo Cantera, Member of the Uruguayan Congress and Global Vice Chair of the Global TB Caucus, met with Permanent Missions from across the region and leading global health actors.
+The message was clear: the growing intersection of TB and NCDs demands coordinated action at global and national level.

-Over the course of the week, Hon.
-Gallo met with representatives from Brazil, Argentina, Chile, Colombia, Peru, Paraguay, Mexico, Guatemala, Honduras, and El Salvador.
-Discussions focused on aligning national priorities with the forthcoming Political Declaration on NCDs—and on ensuring that TB, often missing from broader NCD dialogues, remains front and centre.
+During the week Hon.
+Gallo held discussions with representatives from Brazil, Argentina, Chile, Colombia, Peru, Paraguay, Mexico, Guatemala, Honduras and El Salvador.
+Talks focused on aligning national priorities with the forthcoming Political Declaration on NCDs and ensuring TB, too often absent from these dialogues, remains central to the agenda.

-There was broad agreement: integrated care is not only possible, it’s necessary.
-As several countries face rising NCD burdens alongside stubborn TB rates, diplomats echoed the importance of early detection, cross-sector collaboration, and investing in health systems that work for both.
+There was strong consensus that integrated care is both possible and necessary.
+As NCD burdens rise and TB rates remain stubborn, diplomats underlined the urgency of early detection, cross-sector collaboration and investment in health systems that respond to both.

 Hon.
-Gallo also met with Werner Obermeyer, Director of the WHO Office at the UN, to discuss opportunities to strengthen country-level action through global frameworks.
-Recent efforts—such as the proposed resolution on integrated lung health at the World Health Assembly—underscore growing momentum for a more unified approach.
+Gallo also met with Werner Obermeyer, Director of the WHO Office at the UN, to explore how global frameworks can drive stronger country-level action.
+Recent efforts such as the proposed resolution on integrated lung health at the World Health Assembly show momentum for a unified approach.

-This vision was further reinforced during a meeting hosted by the Permanent Mission of Uruguay, where diplomats from across Latin America committed to maintaining regional leadership on the TB–NCD agenda in the lead-up to UNGA.
+This vision was reinforced at a meeting hosted by the Permanent Mission of Uruguay, where diplomats from across Latin America committed to keeping regional leadership on the TB and NCD agenda ahead of UNGA.

-The Global TB Caucus continues to call attention to the urgent need for political leadership in uniting TB and NCD responses.
+The Global TB Caucus continues to press for political leadership to unite TB and NCD responses.
 Shared risk factors.
 Overlapping symptoms.
 Compounded inequities.
-The links are undeniable—but the political will to address them together must be sustained.
+The links are undeniable.
+Political will must match the urgency.

-With High-Level Meetings on TB, UHC, and NCDs converging into one shared agenda, parliamentarians are once again proving that political action is the missing link between scientific progress and real-world impact.
+With High-Level Meetings on TB, UHC and NCDs converging into a single agenda, parliamentarians are showing once again that political action is the bridge between scientific progress and real-world impact.

 The Rip Wheeler Hat is the ultimate cowboy accessory.
 Pair it with a rugged Western Jacket for that true Rip vibe.